-In a post about The Adverb, I mentioned our media-driven culture of quick sound bites and 140-character limitations that affect the way we communicate with words.
+In a post I once wrote about adverbs, I mentioned our media-driven culture of quick sound bites and 140-character limitations that affect the way we communicate with words.
 I’ve also been hearing for years that sentence length in literature has been on a shortening trend for quite some time, even before social media was around.
 (Here’s just one discussion about that.)

 While I, especially as a fan of pre- to mid-twentieth-century and classic literature, do enjoy my share of long sentences with a lot of great words to go with short sentences with a few great words, this post isn’t an argument about which sentence length is “better” for modern literature.
 What could be deemed as a better sentence length is relative, often a matter of an author’s purpose and intended audience, marketing matters, genre considerations, as well as a reader’s personal preferences and reading (skill) level.